 The 2004 revision to this additional insured endorsement was in part a response to holdings, such as McCarthy v.
 Cont.
 Lloyds, 7 S.W.3d 725 (Tex.
-App. - Austin [3rd Dist.]
+App. - Austin [3^{rd} Dist.]
 1999, no writ), Admiral Ins.
 Co. v.
 Trident NGL, Inc., 988 S.W.2d 451 (Tex.
 App.
-[1st Dist.]
+[1^{st} Dist.]
 1999, writ denied) and Mid-Continent Casualty Co. v.
-Swift Energy Co., 206 F.3d 487 (5th Cir.
+Swift Energy Co., 206 F.3d 487 (5^{th} Cir.
 2000) holding that the "arising out of" language was ambiguous and should be broadly interpreted as providing coverage for liabilities arising out of the concurrent and even the sole negligence of the additional insured.
-Texas courts have been inclined to interpret insurance language broadly against the insurer and interpreted the "arising out of" language broadly against the insurer in favor of coverage for the additional insured, even in cases where the named insured was not negligent and the additional insured was the solely negligent party, but there was a causal connection between the liability and the operations of the named insured contractor.
-Prior to the 2004 revision to the CG 20 10, the CG 20 10 underwent various revisions seeking to limit the broad scope of the "arising out of" language, including a revision changing coverage for the additional insured from liability "arising out of the (named insured's) work" (CG 20 10 11 85) to "arising out of the (named insured's) operations."
-This type of language is still found in some non-ISO form endorsements and still gives rise to the same issue - is the additional insured covered for liabilities where the named insured is not negligent, but the additional insured is either concurrently negligent with person other than the named insured or is solely negligent?
+Texas courts have been inclined to interpret insurance language broadly against the insurer and interpreted the "arising out of" language broadly against the insurer in favor of coverage for the additional insured, even in cases where the named insured was not negligent and the additional insured was the solely negligent party, but there was a causal connection between the liability and the operations of the "arising out of" language, including a revision to the CG 20 10, the CG 20 10 underwent various revisions seeking to limit the broad scope of the "arising out of" language, including a revision changing coverage for the additional insured from liability "arising out of the (named insured's) work" (CG 20 10 11 85) to "arising out of the (named insured's) operations."
+This type of language is still found in some non-ISO form endorsements and still gives rise to the same issue - is the additional insured covered for liabilities where the named insured is either concurrently negligent with person other than the named insured or is solely negligent?

 The 2004 language triggers coverage for the additional insured for liabilities "caused by" an "act or omission" of the named insured (contractor) or by an entity acting on the named insured's behalf.
 This language, unlike prior ISO language, requires that the acts or omissions of the named insured be at least a partial cause of the liability.
 Thus, it is arguable that this new endorsement language does not cover the additional insured either for its sole negligence or cases where the additional insured is concurrently negligent with others, but the named insured is not negligent.
 However, it remains for courts to interpret this language and to determine the meaning of "caused by".
 This language as written is not qualified by typical Texas tort law concepts of "proximately caused by" or "directly caused by."
-Additionally, in cases where the liability is for injury to the named insured's employee, the "caused by" language may present coverage issues for an additional insured, as in such cases the named insured's employee as to acts or omissions of the named insured, employer and is suing the additional insured without any allegations being raised by the injured employee as to acts or omissions of the named insured, employer.
+Additionally, in cases where the liability is for injury to the named insured's employee, the "caused by" language may present coverage issues for an additional insured as an additional insured as in such cases the named insured's employee as to acts or omissions of the named insured, employee.
 In W & W Glass Sys., Inc. v.
 Admiral Ins.
 Co., 937 N.Y.S.2d 28 (N.Y.
 2012) the New York court held that "caused by your ongoing operations performed for that insured" did not materially differ from "arising out of" and "the additional insured endorsement granting coverage does not require a negligence trigger".
 The court found that the fact that an employee of a subcontractor was injured while performing the named insured's work was sufficient to demonstrate that the injuries were "caused by" the named insured's operations.